BioData-Club/programming-fundamentals/setup.md

 After a short loading you should see three side-by-side panes surrounded by a top menu bar and a left menu bar.

-## Obtain lesson materials and upload them to repl.it
+## Obtain lesson materials and upload them to repl.it (Optional)

+In this workshop we're only covering the first four episodes of the lesson.
+You are free to continue working on the remaining episodes on your own after the workshop is over.
+The remaining lessons require downloading some data files and uploading them to repl.it.

 1. Download [python-novice-inflammation-data.zip][zipfile1] and [python-novice-inflammation-code.zip][zipfile2].
 2. Create a folder called `bdc-python` on your Desktop.